TheOceanCleanup/LabelAPI/full_flow_examples.md

 ```
 r = requests.get(
     f"{api_url}/campaign/{campaign_id}/images",
-    headers=headers
+    headers=user_headers
 )
 print(r.json())
 ```

 This list for every image a `url`.
 This is relative to the base url of the API.

-To retrieve an image, the labeling partner can do a normal GET request to `<api>/images/<image_id>`.
+To retrieve an image, the labeling partner can do a normal GET request, with the key in the headers, to `<api>/images/<image_id>`.
 This will redirect, with a SAS token, to the actual image.

 ## Providing labels